Search Exercises

 'Clearly' is an adverb of manner describing how he explained.
 Adverbs of manner can come before the main verb or at the end.
 'Clear' is an adjective, 'clearer' is comparative, and 'clarity' is a noun.

 'Gently' is the adverb of manner describing how the nurse treated the patient.
+A nurse providing care would handle a patient with tenderness — 'roughly' is wrong because rough treatment contradicts proper medical care.
 Remember: gentle → gently (drop -le, add -ly).
-'Gentle' is an adjective, 'gentleness' is a noun.
+'Gentleness' is a noun, 'gentle' is an adjective.

 'Carefully' is the adverb telling us how to handle the package.
 'Careful' is an adjective, 'careless' means 'without care' (an adjective), and 'carefulness' is a noun.